samanaadk/introduction-to-computing/basic code summary.md

-# good luck and pass with excellent grades samu 🎉🎉

-frequent use stuff
+# frequent use basic code
 ```python
 itertools collections heapq math numpy
 if..elif..else for...in while